gurumojo/text/vitae/credential.md

 Having tended to every level of the application stack, my focus has historically specialized around systems integration and automation.
-I am looking to join a stable development team which fully embraces introspection, frank discussion, and deliberate action.
+I am actively engaged in development efforts which fully embrace deep introspection, frank discussion, and deliberate action.
 Iterating to realize awesome solutions can be difficult work, but building systems utilizing free and open standards, development models, and licensing